voxpupuli/puppet-cron/README.md

 ## Notes:

-This module manages cronjobs by placing a file in /etc/cron.d.
+This module manages cronjobs by placing a file in `/etc/cron.d`.
 It is a fork of [torrancew/puppet-cron](https://github.com/torrancew/puppet-cron) which seems to be abandoned.
 It defines the following types:

-  * cron::job     - basic job skeleton
+  * cron::job           - basic job resource
+  * cron::job::multiple - basic job resource for multiple jobs per file
   * cron::hourly        - wrapper for hourly jobs
   * cron::daily         - wrapper for daily jobs
   * cron::weekly        - wrapper for weekly jobs
   * cron::monthly       - wrapper for monthly jobs

 ## Installation: